Nailz71/Rampage-Mod/README.md

-RAMPAGE coop Mod for 1-8 Players
+RAMPAGE coop Mod for 1-8 Players.
 Public Release V1.0

 Install Instructions:

 Install the Mod in the usual way ie. type game mpmod (more detail at end of file).

 Play Instructions: